laravel/docs/precognition.md

 > **Note**
 > If you would like a head start when developing your Laravel application with React and Inertia, consider using one of our [starter kits](/docs/{{version}}/starter-kits).
 Laravel's starter kits provide backend and frontend authentication scaffolding for your new Laravel application.

-When using React with Inertia, you will need to install the Inertia library via NPM:
+Before using Precognition with React and Inertia, be sure to review our general documentation on [using Precognition with React](#using-react).
+When using React with Inertia, you will need to install the Inertia compatible Precognition library via NPM:

 ```shell
 npm install laravel-precognition-react
 ```

-Precognition's `useForm` function will now return an Inertia form helper augmented with the validation features discussed above.
+Once installed, Precognition's `useForm` function will return an Inertia [form helper](https://inertiajs.com/forms#form-helper) augmented with the validation features discussed above.

 The form helper's `submit` method has been streamlined, removing the need to specify the HTTP method or URL.
 Instead, you may pass Inertia's [visit options](https://inertiajs.com/manual-visits) as the first and only argument.
 In addition, the `submit` method does not return a Promise as seen in the React example above.
 Instead, you may provide any of Inertia's supported [event callbacks](https://inertiajs.com/manual-visits#event-callbacks) in the visit options given to the `submit` method: